 6. Avoid Spam Traps

 When an email address has not been used for quite a time, it is usually used by ISPs as a spam trap.
-A spam trap flags any emails sent to them as spam mails.
+A spam trap flags any emails sent to them as spam emails.
 If you keep sending Emails to spam traps, your Sender Score is guaranteed to drop.
 To avoid spam traps, refrain from buying an email list and keep your list updated.

 7. Polish your Sender Name